-- In Prince George, Mackenzie, Chetwynd, Fort St. John and Elko, Canfor transforms wood waste from its lumber mills into energy–reducing their reliance on natural gas while modelling how industry can lower emissions, support local clean technologies and create economic opportunities for B.C. communities.
+- In Prince George, Mackenzie, Chetwynd, Fort St. John and Elko, Canfor transforms bark residuals from its sawmills into energy – reducing their reliance on natural gas while modelling how industry can lower emissions, support local clean technologies and create economic opportunities for B.C. communities.

 In Forestry, offset projects result from improved forest management practices: